 Zia Park is a former housing area encompassing approximately 300 acres of land central to the primary cantonment area of the installation.
 It is bounded by Gibson Boulevard, Albuquerque Public School's Wherry Elementary School, and the Albuquerque Metropolitan Arroyo Flood Control Authority's Regional Drainage Facility to the north, Pennsylvania Street to the east, Hardin Boulevard to the south, and Randolph Avenue and Louisiana Boulevard to the west.
 It is bisected by Ridgecrest Drive, one of the few road connections linking the east and west sides of the installation (see Figure 1-2).
-The Zia Park area is currently vacant with the exception of the
+The Zia Park area is currently vacant except for the 3 51 Special